 It’s up to you how wide you’d like to make yours.

 Preparing Your Fabric and Pattern

-2 Next we will create the side flaps and the casing for the drawstring.
+2 Next, we will create the drawstring’s side flaps and casing.

 We will be working with both side panels.